2026 & 2027 Mindful Adventure Retreats

 • Airport arrival and Departure transfers.

-• Enjoy an immersive Sound Bath wellness demonstration and a six-course vegetarian meal featuring Nepalese flavours
+• Enjoy an immersive Sound Bath, wellness demonstration and a six-course vegetarian meal featuring Nepalese flavours

 • Mindful Moments Highlight: an overnight stay at a Buddhist Monastery